dschadow/CloudSecurity/README.md

 # Jasypt

 ## standalone-client
 The standalone application is using [Jasypt for Spring Boot](https://github.com/ulisesbocchio/jasypt-spring-boot) to secure sensitive configuration properties.
-This demo application shows the most simple way to encrypt sensitive properties without requiring another service or system.
+This demo application shows the simplest way to encrypt sensitive properties without requiring another service or system.
 You have to provide an environment variable named `jasypt.encryptor.password` with the value `sample-password` to decrypt the database password during application start.
 After launching, `http://localhost:8080` shows basic application information.

 # Spring Cloud Config
 All client applications use [Spring Cloud Config](https://cloud.spring.io/spring-cloud-config/) to separate code and configuration and therefore require a running config server before starting the actual application.